-5.7 Benefits of Risk Management and Internal Control Procedures

-- 5.7.1 Some of the benefits identified in establishing and maintaining risk management procedures are as follows:

-- More effective strategic planning.

-- Better cost control

-- Enhancing shareholder value by minimizing losses and maximizing opportunities.
+- 5.7 The Board will receive a quarterly report on those areas of risk identified by the Risk Manager.
+In addition, the GMD/GCEO and CFO will provide written assurance that the risk management system is effective, efficient and accurately reflected in the Company's financial statements. - 5.8 Benefits of Risk Management and Internal Control Procedures - 5.8.1 Some of the benefits identified in establishing and maintaining risk management procedures are as follows: - More effective strategic planning. - Better cost control - Enhancing shareholder value by minimizing losses and maximizing opportunities.

-- Increased knowledge and understanding of exposure to risk.

-- A systematic, well-informed and thorough method of decision making.

-- Increased preparedness for outside review.

-- Minimized disruptions.

-- Better utilisation of resources.

-- Strengthening culture for continued improvement. - Creating a best practice and quality organization.
+- Increased knowledge and understanding of exposure to risk. - A systematic, well-informed and thorough method of decision making. - Increased preparedness for outside review. - Minimized disruptions. - Better utilisation of resources. - Strengthening culture for continued improvement. - Creating a best practice and quality organization.

-5.8 Internal Control Policy
+5.9 Internal Control Policy

-- 5.8.1 The Board is ultimately responsible for the internal control framework and risk management of the Company and for regularly reviewing its effectiveness. - 5.8.2 The principle aim of the system of internal control is the management of business risks, with a view to enhancing the value of shareholders' investments and safeguarding assets.
-Although no system of internal control can provide absolute assurance that the business risks will be fully mitigated, the internal control systems have been designed to meet the Company's specific needs and the risks to which it is exposed. - 5.8.3 Annually the Board is responsible for identifying the risks facing the Company, assessing the risks and ensuring that there are controls for these risks, which are to be designed to ensure that any identified risk is reduced to an acceptable level. - 5.8.4 The Board will review and discuss strategic risk and opportunities arising from changes in the Company's business environment regularly and on an as needs basis.
+- 5.9.1 The Board is ultimately responsible for the internal control framework and risk management of the Company and for regularly reviewing its effectiveness. - 5.9.2 The principle aim of the system of internal control is the management of business risks, with a view to enhancing the value of shareholders' investments and safeguarding assets.
+Although no system of internal control can provide absolute assurance that the business risks will be fully mitigated, the internal control systems have been designed to meet the Company's specific needs and the risks to which it is exposed. - 5.9.3 Annually the Board is responsible for identifying the risks facing the Company, assessing the risks and ensuring that there are controls for these risks, which are to be designed to ensure that any identified risk is reduced to an acceptable level. - 5.9.4 The Board will review and discuss strategic risk and opportunities arising from changes in the Company's business environment regularly and on an as needs basis.
 The Board may delegate some of the abovementioned responsibility to committees of the Board but maintains the overall responsibility for the process.

-6. DELEGATION OF AUTHORITY
+6.0 DELEGATION OF AUTHORITY

-- 6.1 Directors are responsible for any delegations of their responsibilities with regard to corporate operations.
+6.1 Directors are responsible for any delegations of their responsibilities with regard to corporate operations.
 As such, they decide as a Board what Company matters are delegated to either specific Directors or Management.
-In addition, they outline what controls are in place to oversee the operation of these delegated powers. - 6.2 Consequently, individual Directors have no individual authority to participate in the dayto-day Management of the Company including making any representations or agreements with member companies, suppliers, customers, employees or other parties or organizations. - 6.3 The exception to this principle occurs where the Board explicitly delegates an authority to the Director individually.
-Additionally, it is recognized that all Executive Directors will carry significant delegated authority by virtue of their management position. - 6.4 Similarly, Committee and their members require specific delegations from the Board as a whole and these will be contained in each Committee's respective Terms of Reference. - 6.5 In general, the Board delegates all powers and authorities required, to effectively and efficiently, carry out the Company's business.
-Exceptions to the delegations are provided in internal policy documents.
+In addition, they

+- outline what controls are in place to oversee the operation of these delegated powers. - 6.2 Consequently, individual Directors have no individual authority to participate in the day-to-day Management of the Company including making any representations or agreements with member companies, suppliers, customers, employees or other parties or organizations. - 6.3 The exception to this principle occurs where the Board explicitly delegates an authority to the Director individually.
+Additionally, it is recognized that all Executive Directors will carry significant delegated authority by virtue of their management position. - 6.4 Similarly, the Committee and their members require specific delegations from the Board as a whole and these will be contained in each Committee's respective Terms of Reference. - 6.5 In general, the Board delegates all powers and authorities required, to effectively and efficiently, carry out the Company's business.
+Exceptions to the delegations are provided in internal policy documents with specific delegation authority limits for each business transaction.

-7. THE BOARD'S RELATIONSHIPS WITH SHAREHOLDERS
+7.0 THE BOARD'S RELATIONSHIPS WITH SHAREHOLDERS